country-regions/react-country-region-selector/README.md

 # React-Country-Region-Selector

+> *** I'm just updating this library today to release 1.4.0, group things into a single github organization, update the
+> documentation and update the github pages (demo URLs).
+When you don't see this message it's all fixed! ***

 A feature you often need in forms is a connected country and region dropdown, where the region field gets automatically updated when the user selects a country.
 Coding this is perfectly simple, but it's a royal pain having to track down all the raw country/region data.
-This script contains a pair of components to let you add this feature quickly and easily to your forms.
-It's the React version of [this script](https://github.com/benkeen/country-region-selector).
+This library contains a pair of components to let you add this feature quickly and easily to your forms.
+It's the React version of [this script](https://github.com/country-regions/country-region-selector).

-It's pretty versatile:
+It's pretty versatile.

-- Has two separate components (`<CountryDropdown />`, `<RegionDropdown>`) that you can embed in your DOM wherever you need.
+- There are two separate components (`<CountryDropdown />`, `<RegionDropdown>`) that you can embed in your DOM wherever you need.
 That sounded like a vulgar euphemism, but it wasn't, honest.
 - Let's you customize the list of countries that appears via a whitelist, blacklist, or even custom build to keep file size down.